radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 After applying the above rules, there are still situations where the previous specifications allow a packet to be "silently discarded" upon receipt, but in which a connection MAY remain open:

-* Packet with an invalid code field {{radius_datagrams}}
+* Packet with an invalid code field (see {{radius_datagrams}} for details)
 * Response packets that do not match any outstanding request
 * A server lacking the resources to process a request

-For request packets that would have been silently discarded in the previous specifications, servers SHOULD reply with a Protocol-Error {{!RFC7930, Section 4}} message to avoid request ID exhaustion.
-In any case further processing the original request MUST stop.
+For request packets that would have been silently discarded in the previous specifications, servers SHOULD reply with a Protocol-Error {{!RFC7930, Section 4}} message to avoid request ID exhaustion, and servers SHOULD include an Error-Cause attribute indicating the type of failure.
+In any case, further processing of the original request MUST stop.

 These requirements reduce the possibility for a misbehaving client or server to wreak havoc on the network.